Ahsanjuly29/LaravelEasySolutions-Manual/CRUD-Ajax-Toastr/README.md

     php artisan make:request CompanyRequest
 ```

-This will create file like this
+This will create file like this. attatched the request [file here](Request)

 ```php
     use IsValidRequest; // use trait for override methods